Zolax9/Qulick/README.md

 * Review and clean up code
 * Use more intuitive buttons
 * Use latest version of Qulick with Wii port
-* Publish on other platforms
+* Publish game on other platforms

 # Requirements

 * Raylib
+* GRRLIB (for compiling Wii port)